Francode77/Burned-area-detection/README.md

 ## Method

+We use transfer learning to train a uNet model on the [Analytical Burned Area Index](#citation) (ABAI) for the given images.

 We can use the Sentinel 2 bands provided in the source files.

-1. We mask areas with water using the NDWI index
-2. We calculate the ABAI(*) index, which shows a good detection of burned land areas
+1. We calculate the ABAI(*) index, which shows a good detection of burned land areas
+2. We mask areas with water using the NDWI index
 3. We detect areas where active fire occurs using the SAHM (Structural Analysis of Hydrologic Modeling) index and mask them out in the ABAI metric

 4. We use image augmentation
-5. We use standard deviation to make the index more apparent across all images
+5. We use standard deviation to enhance the metric contrast

-6. We train a Resnet model on this metric by using Intersection over Union as score.
+6. We train a Resnet or a Deeplabv3 model on this metric by using Intersection over Union as score.

 ## Usage